rl-institut/SimBA/docs/source/simba_features.rst

 * Each rotation has a defined and fixed depot, so the rotation starts and ends at the same station
 * Every trip within a rotation starts where the previous trip ended

-In order to test these assumptions, the flag "check_rotation_consistency" can be activated in the :ref:`config`, which will result in the display of cases were assumptions are broken in the console and in the log file.
-Additionally the inconsistent totaions can be filtered out of the simulation by setting the "skip_inconsistent_rotations" flag to true.
+In order to test these assumptions, the flag "check_rotation_consistency" can be activated in the :ref:`config`, which will result in the display of cases where assumptions are broken in the console and in the log file.
+Additionally, the inconsistent rotations can be filtered out of the simulation by setting the "skip_inconsistent_rotations" flag to true.

 .. _rotation_filter: